Robobench: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models as Embodied Brain: Experiment

 We evaluate several MLLMs on RoboBench, including closed-source MLLMs, open-source multi-image MLLMs, and open-source embodied MLLMs.
-Detailed descriptions of the models are provided in the supplementary materials.
-Additionally, we introduce text-only LLM and human as reference.
+Detailed descriptions of the models are provided in Appendix~C. As additional references, we also report a text-only LLM baseline and a human upper bound; the full human-evaluation protocol is detailed in Appendix~D.1, and we validate that our automated evaluator aligns with these human judgments in the In-Depth Analysis (Section~\ref{subsec:in_depth}).